hat-open/hat-stc/docs/stc/index.rst

 Running statechart
 ''''''''''''''''''

+Execution of statechart logic can be controlled with:

+    * `hat.stc.Statechart.run` coroutine
+    * `hat.stc.Statechart.step` method

+During initialization, statechart will transition to initial state.

+If `hat.stc.Statechart.step` method is used for executing statechart logic, user is responsible for repetitive calling of `step` method which processes one event at the time.

-Execution of statechart logic is controlled with execution of `hat.stc.Statechart.run` coroutine.
-Once started, statechart will transition to initial state and wait for registered events that will cause state
+Alternatively, `hat.stc.Statechart.run` coroutine can be used.
+Once started, it will wait for registered events and process state transitions:
-transitions:

 .. literalinclude:: tutorial_02.py
     :language: python